 The latter catch-all category does not include several types of untaxed income and benefits, including:

 The intention of this section is to include untaxed income of a discretionary nature in total income.
 Non-elective pension plan and retirement plan contributions are not counted in untaxed income.
-For example, contributions to certain state public employee retirement systems, such as the IPERS (Iowa), KPERS (Kansas) and OPERS (Ohio) retirement systems, are involuntary and so should not be reported as untaxed income on the FAFSA.
-Contributions to a 401(k), 403(b) or IRA, on the other hand, are voluntary and must be reported as untaxed income on the FAFSA.
+For example, contributions to certain state public employee retirement systems (i.e., the IPERS (Iowa), KPERS (Kansas) and OPERS (Ohio) retirement systems), are involuntary and should not be reported as untaxed income on the FAFSA.
+On the other hand, contributions to a 401(k), 403(b) or IRA, on the other hand, are voluntary and must be reported as untaxed income on the FAFSA.
 Likewise, contributions by federal employees to the Thrift Savings Plan (TSP) are voluntary and, therefore, represent untaxed income.
 Note that employer contributions to retirement plans, health benefits and pension plans are not counted in untaxed income.

-Note that the parents' untaxed income section does not include a question for "money received, or paid on your behalf" while the student's untaxed income section does.
-This question concerns cash support, such as money, gifts and loans, plus expenses paid by others on the student's behalf.
-Support includes not just cash, loans and gifts, but also any expense the student would otherwise have had to pay, such as housing, medical/dental insurance, car payments and insurance, college costs, food, clothing, etc. If the student lives with his or her parents, there will be a presumption that the parents are providing more than half support if the parents are paying for the housing costs.
-So, while a student would have to report a gift from his or her grandparents as untaxed income on the FAFSA, the student's parents do not have to report gifts they receive.
+Note that the parents’ untaxed income section does not include a question for “money received, or paid on your behalf” while the student’s untaxed income section does.
+This question concerns cash support (i.e., money, gifts, and loans, plus expenses paid by others on the student’s behalf).
+Support includes not just cash, gifts, and loans, but also any expense the student would otherwise have had to pay (i.e., housing, medical/dental insurance, car payments and insurance, college costs, food, clothing, etc.) If the student lives with his or her parents, there will be a presumption that the parents are providing more than half support if the parents are paying for the housing costs.
+So, while a student would have to report a gift from his or her grandparents as untaxed income on the FAFSA, the student’s parents do not have to report gifts they receive.

 The net worth of certain parent assets is reported on the FAFSA.
 The net worth of an asset is the current market value of the asset minus any debts secured by the asset.
 If the net worth of an asset is negative, it is reported as having zero value on the FAFSA.